-If being bullied, a student should report it to a member of staff, either their: Learning Manager, Class Teacher, Head of Year, Counselor or the Anti-Bullying team of SSLT.
+If being bullied, a student should report it to a member of staff, either their: Learning Manager, Class Teacher, Head of Year, Counsellor, Mental Health First Aiders or the SSLT.
 If another student is aware that bullying is occurring, they have an obligation to report it to an appropriate member of staff.
 If a cyberbullying incident is seen or reported by a student to any teacher or class teacher, immediate action must be taken in the following manner:

-- An investigation is immediately held to trace the sequence of events. - Facts from parents/class teachers/supervisors/the person who reports the matter, are noted. - The victim is kept calm and assured of all help and support. - The alleged pupil (s) is questioned. - A meeting is held with the School Counsellor or necessary pastoral lead in the specific department of the school - The pupil and the parents are spoken to. - The pupil is counselled/reprimanded. - Depending on the severity of the situation the alleged pupil(s) could be suspended from school. - If the incident is repeated the matter would be referred to the Director of Education-GEMS/Ministry/KHDA with a recommendation that the pupil's name be struck off from the rolls. - All copies of correspondence are placed in the files of both the victim and the bully.
+- An investigation is immediately held to trace the sequence of events. - Initially a no blame approach will be taken and the effect of bullying on all parties will be discussed. - Facts from parents/class teachers/supervisors/the person who reports the matter, are noted. - The victim is kept calm and assured of all help and support. - The alleged pupil (s) is questioned. - A meeting is held with the School Counsellor or necessary pastoral lead in the specific department of the school - The pupil and the parents are spoken to. - The pupil is counselled/reprimanded. - Depending on the severity of the situation the alleged pupil(s) could be suspended from school.
+If the incident is repeated the matter would be referred to the Director of Education-GEMS/Ministry/KHDA with a recommendation that the pupil's name be struck off from the rolls. - All copies of correspondence are placed in the files of both the victim and the bully.